 - Click on the "Declare/Update Field of Study" link.
 A pop-out page should bring you to a page with clear Instructions to follow.

-Once you complete the form it will be sent to the department for approval and then onto the College Office to update your official profile.
+Once you complete the form it will be sent to the department for approval and then to the College Office to update your official profile.

 Concentrations by Historical Period